EigenSolver/EIgenSolver/README.md

 ```

 I am a Ph.D. student working in the area of quantum information and stochastic quantum dynamics.
 I develop highly efficient numerics in Julia to simulate quantum systems.

 In my leisure time, I love programming and solving mathematical puzzles.
-I have a broad interest in trending technologies, such as the LLM-based autonomous agent or decentralized network in Web3.
+With a broad interest in trending technologies, such as the LLM-based autonomous agent or decentralized network in Web3.

 $\Huge {\hat {H}}|\psi _{n}(t)\rangle =i\hbar {\frac {\partial }{\partial t}}|\psi _{n}(t)\rangle,\quad S(\rho )= -\mathrm {tr} (\rho \ \log _{2}\ \rho )$